Vanilla-OS/Vib/docs/articles/en/getting-started.md

 ## Installation

 Vib is distributed as a single binary, so there's no need to install any runtime or dependencies.
 You can download the latest version of Vib from the [GitHub releases page](https://github.com/Vanilla-OS/Vib).
 In addition to this, Vib has official plugins which are used for all the Vanilla-OS images, they can also be downlaoded from the [Github releases page](https://github.com/Vanilla-OS/Vib) as the `plugins.tar.xz` archvie.
-Once downloaded, make vib executable and move it to a directory included in your PATH.
+Once downloaded, make `vib` executable and move it to a directory included in your `PATH`.
 Vib searches for plugins in a global search path at `/usr/share/vib/plugins/` and inside the `plugins` directory in your project directory.
 It is recommended to extract `plugins.tar.xz` to `/usr/share/vib/plugins/` as they are considered core vib plugins and may be used by a lot of images.

 The following commands will allow you to download and install Vib: